metropolisprime/rd-automation/README.md

 Since I already have Zurg setup, this essentially takes a request (whether from the watchlist or a manual request), looks for a cached version and then automatically adds it to my RD account.

+This whole setup assumes the following:
+- You have Seerr setup
+- You have RD setup and communicating with your Plex or Jellyfin or whatever instance the way you like it
+- You have a way to either send Seerr requests OR you have logged into Seerr via Plex so you're automatically tracking your watchlist
+- You have at least some familiarity with the command line and Docker

 ### Prereqs
 - **Docker** installed
 - Seerr running already, setup, in a Docker container